 Switzerland Economic News

-In October, the manufacturing Purchasing Managers’ Index (PMI) produced by Credit Suisse and procure.ch came in at 54.7 points, beating September’s 53.2 points.
+In December, the manufacturing Purchasing Managers’ Index (PMI) produced by Credit Suisse and procure.ch came in at 56.0 points, which was below November’s multi-year high of 56.6 points.

 Switzerland’s KOF economic barometer—a leading composite indicator for the Swiss economy forecasting a six-month period—remained at November’s 102.2 points in December.